sindresorhus/ky/readme.md

 - [ky-universal](https://github.com/sindresorhus/ky-universal) - Use Ky in both Node.js and browsers
 - [got](https://github.com/sindresorhus/got) - Simplified HTTP requests for Node.js
+- [ky-hooks-change-case](https://github.com/alice-health/ky-hooks-change-case) - Use the ky hooks to modify cases on requests and responses of objects

 ## Maintainers